apiel/zicBox/NOTE.md

 - IDEA extra keypad extension: make a 5x5 rgb keypad using keycap but with transparent cap.
 They can be put in chain, so we could have a 5x10 keypad, or even more...

 - TODO Filter... make an advance filter with muliple choice, basic LPF filter, HPF, MMfilter, moog filter, and more...

+- TODO TODO
+- IDEA cache audio track to reduce computation?
+    We should cache several plugin at once, caching a single plugin is not bringing signitificant improvement: e.g. SynthDrumSample (very close to what cache would be) is using about 2% cpu and SynthDrum23 is using 4% cpu.
+However, SynthDrum23 + Distortion + MMFilter is using 10% cpu.
+    See `void set(float value, void* data = NULL)` in `plugins/audio/mapping.h` calling `onUpdateFn` callback function, could use the same concept to trigger recording of a new cache.
+However, ui is already using this, so either we could need a vector of callback function, or 2 of them...
+Some way to debounce it would make sense.
+How to record the cache, without to impact the audio output?
+    **Find a way to record one note:** Create an audio plugin to cache output from all previous plugin.
+This cache plugin would watch for parameter change.
+If parameter of one of the previous plugin change, it would cache the audio output for a strategic note (low tone note) and then allowing to speedup reading cache to get higher note.
+    **All track caching** the whole track caching would make it hard for sequencer motion and probability, most likely not the right way...

 ## Next TODO